gem/oq-engine/doc/getting-started/installation-instructions/windows.rst

 .. image:: _images/windows/01_Windows_warning.png

-“Windows Protected your PC” popup
+Click on the “More info” link inside the popup:

 .. image:: _images/windows/02_Run_anyway.png

-Click on the “More info” link inside the popup:

-Check that the App string starts with “OpenQuake_Engine” and ends with the desired version number, if all is in order, click on the “Run anyway” button to continue.
+Check that the App string starts with “OpenQuake_Engine” and ends with the desired version number.
+If all is in order, click on the “Run anyway” button to continue.
 You will be presented with an installer dialog similar to the one depicted below:

 .. image:: _images/windows/03_Installer_start.png

-Installer Start

 Press the “Next” button.